abergs/ideasofanders/_posts/2018-08-19-fido2-net-library.md

 FIDO2 by default always requires user presence.
 This is to stop silent logins where the User unknowingly logins / authenticate.
 For Security Keys it might include touching a button on the physical key to prove a (any) human is present.

 However, a relying party can instead require User Verifcation.
-This means that the it's not enough for a human to be present but we want to verify that the expected human is present.
+This means that it's not enough for a human to be present but we want to verify that the expected human is present.
 For example the authenticator can require a pin code, fingerprint scan, iris scan etc.

 ## 4. User verification by PIN and lock out
 This one might be a little out of scope but I was curious.
 How many retries are allowed for getting the PIN code right?